Martha Hailey DuBose, Women of Mystery - The Lives and Works of Notable Women Crime Novelists(New York: St. Martin's

 Tey's first detective novel was The Man in the Queue and was dedicated 'To Brisena, who actually wrote it'.
 Brisena was a nickname she gave to her typewriter, possibly inspired by the British racehorse of the same name who was racing in the 1920s.
 It was a highly accomplished piece of work for a beginner.
-Winning the Dutton Mystery Competition (which was won by N.A.
-Temple-Ellis's The Inconsistent Villains), it was published in 1929 under the pseudonym of Gordon Daviot.
-Daviot was the name of a district just outside Inverness where her family had frequently spent their holidays.
+Gaining second prize in the Dutton Mystery Competition (which was won by N.A.
+Temple-Ellis's The Inconsistent Villains), it was published in 1929 under the pseudonym of Gordon Daviot., Daviot being the name of a district just outside Inverness where her family had frequently spent their holidays.
 For her seven other works in this genre she took the name Josephine Tey.
 Josephine Tey, which combines her mother's name with the surname of an English grandparent from Suffolk was first used in 1937 for Tey's second mystery, A Shilling for Candles.
 All of her subsequent mystery novels were written as Tey.

 Many of the theatre personalities who appear in Tey's mysteries are unfavourably portrayed.
 Among these is Edward Adrian, who appears in Miss Pym Disposes.
 Adrian, an ageing stage actor popularly esteemed as a "national treasure," is described as a "weary-looking creature who looks like a moulting eagle" and who likes to study himself in mirrors.
 His advances are spurned by Miss Lux, a medical lecturer at Lees Physical Training College who describes the theatre as an "out-moded convention" and who calls Shakespeare's Richard III a "criminal libel on a fine man, a blatant piece of political propaganda, and an extremely silly play" - a thesis that Tey argued at length in her most famous mystery, The Daughter of Time.